ICANN Investment Policy | Adopted November 2007 | Updated July 2009 | Updated September 2011 | Updated April 2014 | Updated March 2016

 In the event that institutional mutual funds or commingled funds hold prohibited assets defined above, the Investment Management Company and CFO will monitor the holdings and take the appropriate action to reduce exposures consistent with ICANN's moderately low risk profile.

 This policy prohibits ICANN from undertaking a Securities Lending Program.
+The institutional mutual funds, collective trusts or commingled funds must be non-lending portfolios.

 Fair Value of Investments